ardasevkar/Auditory-Ossicles/README.md

-# All Data and Scripts For Sağlıcan & Sevkar et. al., 2025
+# All Data and Scripts For Sağlıcan & Sevkar _et. al._, 2025

 doi:<ADD_DOI_HERE>